 Mistakes & Discoveries: I tried several versions and made lots of mistakes.

 2. The reason these cookies are balls instead of flat is because they do not have the normal gluten in wheat to provide the glue – no glue, they can easily fall apart.
 This is why I had to let them completely cool down or they will crumble and disintegrate.
 I also put them in the freezer, make them solid and we’re good to go.
-Consuming them cold and slightly frozen is much tastier than consuming them warm or even in the refrigerator.
+Consuming them cold and slightly frozen is much tastier than consuming them warm.

-3. I also found that using “no sugar” milk chocolate works better than dark chocolate.
+3. I also found that using 'sugar-free' milk chocolate works better than dark chocolate.

 4. Almond flour works better than almond meal.

-5. I also found that if you substitute crushed pecan with crushed macadamia nuts or crushed cashew nuts (same amounts), it adds a very rich and also crazy delicious flavor.
+5. I also found out that if you substitute crushed pecan with crushed macadamia nuts or crushed cashew nuts (same amounts), it would add a very rich and also crazy delicious flavor.
 If you do this, make sure you do not add that pinch of salt, because macadamia nuts and cashews already come with salt.

-7. Using vanilla extract taste better than almond extract.
+7. Using vanilla extract tastes better than using almond extract.

-I also tried them raw instead of baking and it did taste like cookie dough, but it’s much better when baked – I think because the heat roasts the nuts and make them more amazing.
+I also tried them raw instead of baking and it did taste like cookie dough, but it’s much better when baked.
+I think it is because the heat roasts the nuts and make them more amazing.

-I like this recipe a lot, because it is another way to consume healthy butter (grass-fed).
+I like this recipe a lot because it is another way to consume healthy butter (grass-fed).
 And because it’s so rich, you will not be able to eat many at a time.
-But it will give you something very satisfying to snack to avoid junk foods.
+But then, it will give you something very satisfying to snack to avoid junk foods.